Long Eared Domestic Cats

 See files for Cats

 A cat's ears are very expressive features.
 They can stand up on end in alertness, settle down when relaxed and are an important way to communicate with other cats, animals and even we humans.
-Each breed has certain features which distinguish them from others and ear shape and size is just one factor.
-While it won't change how you care for and love an individual cat, defining these features will help us provide the right care as different breeds tend to have communal personality traits and health issue.
-They are also something judge look for in show cats.
+Each breed has certain features which distinguish them from others.
+Ear shape and size is only one factor, but it is a noticeable one.
+While it won't change how you care for and love an individual cat, knowing a breed can help us provide the right care according to communal physical and behavioral traits.
+They are also something judges look for in show cats.

 There are many different long eared domestic cats and AnimalWised brings you 15 of them to show how diverse they can be.
 Our list provides pictures of these cats as well as some general background information.